-This anniversary edition model reproduces the exterior of the original watch in a faithful fashion, although some things look different (and, truth be told, I am not sure whether I like -or at least okay with- the way the watchmaking specialist decided to pinch pennies on the minor elements described below.)
+This anniversary edition model reproduces the exterior of the original watch in a faithful fashion, although some things look different (and I am not sure whether I like -or at least okay with- the way the watchmaking specialist decided to pinch pennies on the minor elements described below.)

-Comparing the watch to a number of images that I was able to find on the internet, I see that the signature multi-link “bead of rice” bracelet is now more refined, although the trademark tapering that gradually decreases the bracelet’s width from 24 millimeters at the lugs to 22 millimeters at the clasp (the clasp, by the way, features a nice wetsuit extension) is still here.
-The bracelet seems to be identical to the one used in their current “50th Anniversary Collection” line including the SUB 300 Professional -perhaps, the closest thing to that classic 1967 look and you should probably take a look at it if you missed on getting one of the “Black Lung” watches reviewed here-, the dark Sharkhunter, and, of course, the gorgeous Searambler.
+Comparing the watch to a number of images of the historic gadget that I was able to find on the internet, I see that the signature multi-link “bead of rice” bracelet is now more refined, although the trademark tapering that gradually decreases the bracelet’s width from 24 millimeters at the lugs to 22 millimeters at the clasp (the clasp features a nice wetsuit extension) is still here.
+The bracelet seems to be identical to the one used in their current “50th Anniversary Collection” line including the SUB 300 Professional -perhaps, the closest thing to that classic 1967 appearance and you should probably take a look at it if you missed on getting one of the “Black Lung” watches reviewed here-, the dark Sharkhunter, and the breathtaking Searambler.

-The two-part unidirectional rotating bezel, too, seems to be slightly different.
-Although the signature “US Navy maximum no decompression limit times” scale is still here, the “feet” markings are not the same starting at 190 and going to 60 FT instead of the more traditional 195 feet to 65: again, it looks like Doxa decided to cut a corner here and re-used bezels that come with their more modern watches (like, for example, this DOXA SUB 600T-Graph diver, although the original silvery gray dot of Superluminova was replaced with more historically correct black one.)
+The two-part unidirectional rotating bezel, too, is slightly different.
+The signature “US Navy maximum no decompression limit times” scale is still here, yet the “feet” markings are not the same starting at “190” and going to “60 FT” instead of the more traditional 195 feet to 65: again, it looks like Doxa decided to cut a corner here and re-used bezels that come with their modern watches (like this DOXA SUB 600T-Graph diver, although the original silvery gray dot of Superluminova was replaced with more historically correct black one.)

-Even if it doesn’t look like a big deal -and something tells me that the three hundred lucky guys who bought all individually numbered pieces within first 24 hours after they became available for order weren’t particularly disappointed either-, this is why I prefer to call it an “homage to” rather than a “re-issue of” the original model.
+Even if it doesn’t look like a big deal -and something tells me that the three hundred lucky guys who bought all individually numbered pieces within the first 24 hours weren’t particularly disappointed either-, this is why I prefer to call it an “homage to” rather than a “re-issue of” the original model.

 During the last decade we became so accustomed to oversized divers that a watch of more than 45 millimeters in diameter and over 16 millimeters thick is often considered a de facto standard for a diving timekeeper rated from 30 ATM and above.
 In this respect, the Sub 300 “Black Lung” looks like a breath of fresh air if you pardon me using the cliche.

-The setting/winding crown is a bit on a smaller size, but seems to offer good grip.
-The only problem that I see here is that, protruding from the side of the case by some 1/10th of an inch, the crown doesn’t look like it is adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.
+The setting/winding crown is on a smaller size, but offers good grip.
+The only problem that I see here is that, protruding from the side of the case by some 1/10th of an inch, the crown isn’t adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.

 Some of them, like the one DOXA decided to use here, even have a stock of COSC-certified chronometer-grade versions of the calibers that seem to be the perfect choice for this particular homage: with the mechanism featuring the same casing diameter as the older engine, the stainless steel case of the new watch fits the caliber like the proverbial glove.
 What’s even more important, it allowed the Swiss watchmaker to leave the proportions of the dial virtually intact (see below.)

-WorldWatchReview.com may not be as old as Doxa, but this next April 2018 this blog will celebrate its first decade in business and I must admit that, after all these years spent describing the industry workhorse’s outstanding dependability, bullet-proof reliability, and, of course, its impressive accuracy, the routine starts to feel sort of old.
-So, I’ll just summarize it briefly: if you are looking for a Swiss made mechanical timekeeper that is powered by a self-winding movement and you can’t afford a Rolex, a watch powered by an ETA 2824-2 -especially if it is manufactured by a reputable brand that doesn’t cut corners when it comes to quality control and is willing to invest some cash to properly adjust it before shipment- is probably the next best thing here.
+WorldWatchReview.com may not be as old as Doxa, but this next April 2018 this blog will celebrate its first decade in business and I must admit that, after all these years spent praising the industry workhorse’s outstanding dependability, bullet-proof reliability, and impressive accuracy, the routine starts to feel old.
+So, I’ll just summarize it briefly: if you are looking for a luxury mechanical timekeeper that is powered by a self-winding movement and you can’t afford a Rolex, a watch powered by an ETA 2824-2 -especially if it is manufactured by a reputable brand that doesn’t cut corners when it comes to quality control and is willing to invest some cash to properly adjust it before shipment- is the next best thing here.

 Dial & Legibility

-The most prominent thing about the Sub 300’s dial -besides the signature “Black Lung” logo that is placed at its historic place between 7 and 8 o’clock- is, of course, the iconic “dwarf” hour hand: a design that the Swiss brand has been using for the last fifty years or so.
+The most prominent thing about the Sub 300’s dial -besides the “Black Lung” logo that is placed at its historic place between 7 and 8 o’clock- is the iconic “dwarf” hour hand: a design that the Swiss brand has been using for the last fifty years or so.

-Some persons may also be not particularly happy with the way its “double bubble” sapphire crystal (yep, they decided to replace the original “plexi” organic glass with a bit more “luxurious” material for this watch) distorts the dial at certain angles, but, when buying a professional-grade diver that is designed to withstand great pressure, that sort of comes with the territory and should be considered as a feature, not a bug.
+You may also be not particularly happy with the way its “double bubble” sapphire crystal (yep, they decided to replace the original “plexi” organic glass with a more “luxurious” material for this watch) distorts the dial at certain angles, but, when buying a professional-grade diver that is designed to withstand great pressure, that comes with the territory and should be considered as a feature, not a bug.

 Pricing & Availability

-When DOXA’s PR department first disseminated news release regarding their upcoming re-issue, they offered an incredibly attractive price of just $2590 for those lucky three hundred persons who were willing to pre-order the watch and, in my opinion, that was very good news.
-The bad news, however, was that the watch sold-out faster (well, figuratively speaking) than an iPhone X: it took the Swiss watchmaker less than 24 hours to make $777,000 USD almost out of thin air.
+When DOXA’s PR department first disseminated news release regarding their then upcoming re-issue, they offered an attractive price of just $2590 for those lucky three hundred persons who were willing to pre-order the watch.
+That was good news.
+The bad news, however, was that the watch sold-out faster (figuratively speaking) than an iPhone X: it took the Swiss watchmaker less than 24 hours to make $777,000 USD almost out of thin air.
 Just like that.

-It’s hard to predict how their resale price will behave after the first initial spike of interest from enthusiasts who didn’t make it to place their orders in time gradually wears out: I still think that the watch is a bit overpriced for what it has to offer, but, truth be told, I really do envy the guys who managed to lay their hands on one of these orange-faced beauties.
+It’s hard to predict how their resale price will behave after the first initial spike of interest from enthusiasts gradually wears out: I still think that the watch is overpriced for what it has to offer, but I do envy the guys who managed to lay their hands on one of these orange-faced beauties.

 WWR preliminary verdict